Welcome! You have arrived at the first page of our introductory guide to becoming the self-published author you have always known you could be.

 Some of the most important factors in self-publishing are your online web presence and the web presence of your book, as those community-facing pages do a lot of the heavy lifting of marketing your book for you and give your readership an opportunity to find, read, and love your book.

 It is important to get your online presence set up sooner rather than later, as your authority and influence will naturally build over time.
-If you are feeling overwhelmed, never fear, Joel Friedlander’s Author Toolkits will give you the materials to launch and market your book.

 Using These Guide Pages